DennisJensen96/CIC-Test/VirtualWhiteBoard/readme.md

 ## Intro
 I will focus on the backend part and if time allows create some frontend as well.
-As we talk about fast mockup i will go with python as backend and a React based website in JavaScript as frontend.
+As we talk about fast mockup i will go with python as backend and a React based website in Javascript on the frontend.

 ## Backend architechture
+### API
+The API needs to support both login and data extraction for contents on the WhiteBoard.

 ### Login
 A database setup should be provided for login credentials.
 Requirements